puppetlabs-toy-chest/wash/docs/docs/external-plugins.md

 When `write` is invoked, the script must read from `stdin` to get the content to write to the entry.

 Wash distinguishes between two different patterns for things you can read and write.
 It considers a "file-like" entry to be one with a defined size (so the `size` attribute is set when listing the entry).
 Reading and writing a "file-like" entry edits the contents.
+The data passed to `stdin` is meant to be the entire content of the file.

 Something that can be read and written but doesn't define size has different characteristics.
 Reading and writing are not symmetrical: if you write to it then read from it, you may not see what you just wrote.
 So these non-file-like entries error if you try to open them with a ReadWrite handle.
+If your plugin implements non-file-like write-semantics, remember to document how they work in the plugin schema's description.

 ### Examples